the-workgroup/wikijs/actions/qrcode.md

 The material to which the QR code takes should be relevant at the time of scanning, and hence the link should be dynamic.

-The host serving the link should ideally be a tunnel protecting the actual server from abuse, as it is likely that the link will be the object of a ferocious attack, at one point or another.
+The content should be 2-3 paragraphs with 2-3 images/videos highlighting how real and alarming the situation is.

-Better yet,
+The URL embedded in the code should map flexibly to the actual server hosting the content (i.e. it should be pointed to it using a DNS that is under out control) to be able to change hosts when they are taken down.